And Doctors, and Alternative Medicine

 It may also be that you are getting way more of things that are bad for you than your body can handle.
 In the American diet, those things tend to be partially hydrogenated oils, high fructose corn syrup, MSG, and wheat.
 (See What’s Wrong with American Foods?)
 But there are also heavy minerals and pollutants to consider.

-Fortunately, I have at last found a team of doctors, chiropractors, and clinical nutritionists who have a true systems view of health.
-They’re Health Now Medical.
-Here’s a statement of their philosophy–and an impressive one it is.
+Fortunately, I have at last found a team of doctors, chiropractors, and clinical nutritionists who have a true systems view of health, at Root Cause Medical Clinics.
+Here’s a statement of their philosophy—and an impressive one it is.
 I suspect that they represent the tip of an important trend: a new breed of doctors who focus first on understanding the system that is the patient’s body, identifying the underlying cause, and then treating that cause.

 Doctors Rick and Vicki Peterson put it this way: